All applications and fees are processed electronically. We do not accept cash payments.

 Application Fee: $150

-Permit Expiration and Modifications: Permits are good for five years.
+Permit Expiration and Modifications: Permits to Construct are good for five years.
 To renew your permit after five years or to make changes to it once approved, you will need to complete a new application and pay the fee again.

 The fee and permit are authorized by these regulations: